therebelrobot/countryjs/README.md

 //  ...
 // ]
 ```
+## TODO
+I'm looking at adding the following to the API:
+- currency
+- languages
+- wikipedia article
 ## Contributing
 Feel free to fork and create a pull request.
 2 space tabs, spaces only.
 Try to adhere to the form of the current code.
 ## License